John Rambo: Rambo: First Blood Part II (1985)

-After the incident in Washington, Rambo is found guilty after a jury trial and sent to a labor camp prison.
+After the incident in Washington, Rambo is found guilty after a jury trial and is sentenced to eight years at a labor camp prison.
 Three years later in 1985, he is visited in prison by Colonel Trautman, who offers him the chance of early release if he goes to Vietnam to search for American POWs at the camp that he escaped from back in 1971.
 Promised a presidential pardon if the mission succeeds, Rambo accepts and is temporarily reinstated in the U.S. Army.
 He later meets Marshall Murdock, an American bureaucrat who is in charge of the operation.
 He tells Rambo that he is only to photograph the POWs and not to rescue them nor engage any enemy soldiers; Rambo reluctantly agrees.
 He is then told that an agent of the U.S. government will be there to receive him in the jungles of Vietnam.

 Rambo is parachuted into the Vietnamese jungles.
 However, while parachuting, he gets stuck on the plane and cuts the rope holding his equipment.
 This allows Rambo to continue parachuting, but it leaves him with only his knife, his bow, and arrows.
 On the ground, he meets Co Bao, a local woman working with the Americans.
 She takes him to a POW camp where he is able to rescue Banks, a captive, killing a number of enemy soldiers with his bow in the process of doing so.
 The trio then escape by boat but are attacked by a gunboat.